 The Company recorded a provision for loan losses of \$2.5 million during the three month period ended December 31, 2011, due primarily to increases in specific reserves related to impaired commercial real estate loans.
-This increase in the allowance for loan loss was offset by net charge offs of \$14.8 million during the period, which primarily resulted from the foreclosure or sale of certain impaired collateral dependent commercial and land development loans which were being carried at the fair value of the collateral.
-The Company recorded a provision for loan losses of \$10.5 million during the three month period ended December 31, 2010, due primarily to increases in specific reserves related to impaired construction and land development loans.
-Management performs an ongoing analysis of individual loans and of homogenous pools of loans to assess for any impairment.
-On a consolidated basis, the allowance for losses on loans and real estate owned was 33.2% of total classified assets at December 31, 2011, 40.5% at September 30, 2011, and 23.8% at December 31, 2010.
+This increase in the ALLL, resulting from the provision for loan loss, was offset by net charge offs of \$14.8 million during the period, which primarily resulted from the foreclosure or sale of certain impaired collateral dependent commercial and land development loans which were being carried at the fair value of the collateral.